Why Am I Crying For No Reason?

 Depression

-Depression may be one motivator for tears that seem to come from nowhere.
-People who live with depression can have feelings of sadness that persist for days, weeks, months, or years.
-Depression may cause bursts of sadness or a feeling that you need to cry.
+Depression is one possible cause of tears that seem to come from nowhere.
+People who live with mental health conditions like depression can have feelings of sadness that persist for days, weeks, months, or years, particularly if the condition is left untreated.
+Depression may cause bursts of sadness and a frequent feeling that you need to cry.
+Some other potential symptoms of depression can include:

-• Feeling down, low, or having a depressed mood
+• Feeling down, low, or hopeless

 • Changes in sleep schedule or ability to sleep